m3db/m3/docs/operational_guide/multiple_m3db_clusters.md

           - <ETCD_IP_2>
           - <ETCD_IP_3>
 ```
-2. Use a `Cluster-Environment-Name` header for any API requests to the m3coordinator.
+2. Use the `Cluster-Environment-Name` header for any API requests to the m3coordinator.